 Designed to emulate the styles of mid-century modern architectural masters and inspired by residences such as Mies van der Rohe’s Farnsworth House, each home in The Moderns™ collection features a simplicity of design, combined with authentic, visible, timbers and post-and-beam elements.
 The bold use of glass connects each home’s interior with its natural surroundings in much the same manner as the one seen below, by Joseph Eichler.
 Please keep reading to discover the Wright and the Newport.

-Because the public and private spaces of this modern-style home are separated by the outdoor living area, the home simply begs you to enjoy your quiet moments alone as much as it beckons you to entertain guests!
+Because the public and private spaces of this modern-style home are separated by its outdoor living area, the home simply begs you to enjoy your quiet moments alone as much as it beckons you to entertain guests!
 See the Wright’s floor plan here.
 Request a personalized cost to build your Wright, here.

 The largest design concept of The Moderns™ series is the perfectly named Newport.
 While there are many localities with the moniker, our Newport was named after Newport, Oregon, a delightful beachside community sheltered between the Coastal Mountains[ii], the Pacific Ocean, and picturesque Yaquina Bay.
-Like all The Moderns™, the Newport’s open concept floor plan is ideal for gatherings of friends and family.
-The Newport design concept, however, has something unique in the collection– a fully-opening glass wall.
+As with all The Moderns™, the Newport’s open concept floor plan is ideal for gatherings of friends and family.
+The Newport modern design concept, however, has something unique in the collection– a fully-opening glass wall.

 Interested in learning more about cost?
 Watch our recent webinar.
 Please visit our website in two weeks as we share details about two more design concepts from The Moderns™